 Pitiful: Their spiritual life was pitiful, a tree that refuses to produce fruit is worthless in God’s eyes.

 Poor: Spiritually they had no fruit for the Lord, nothing whatsoever.
-The church acted on the outside as though they were producing many fruits for Christ but in God’s eyes who sees through their facade, they were as broke spiritually as a homeless man is physically.
+The church acted on the outside as though they were producing many fruits for Christ but in God’s eyes who see through their facade, they were as broke spiritually as a homeless man is, physically.

-Naked: Naked is a reference of being lost or not yet committed to following Jesus and making Him their Lord and Savior.
+Naked: Naked is a reference to being lost or not yet committed to following Jesus and making Him their Lord and Savior.

 18 I advise you to buy from Me gold refined in the fire so that you may be rich, white clothes so that you may be dressed and your shameful nakedness not be exposed, and ointment to spread on your eyes so that you may see.